Monday, March 31, 2008

 Christi Paige was recently chosen as one of PDN's 30 and I had a chance to speak with her.

-psychotherapist for ten years.
+1. In the PDN's 30 article, it was mentioned you were a psychotherapist for ten years.
 Can you tell me about your work experience and educational background and how that influenced your work?

+I studied Spanish and Psychology in undergrad and then pursued a master’s degree in clinical social work a few years after undergrad.
+Being a social worker has maybe been the most influential force in my work, more than any other influence, maybe.
 Dealing with people in crisis is really about being vulnerable, in the moment, and as honest as you can be—otherwise, how can you best help someone?
 So, I feel pretty comfortable—actually very comfortable approaching strangers; I’m so curious about people and care about them.
 I’ve always been really curious about others and just love meeting strangers especially—I get a thrill out of those first few minutes with someone—when I’m trying to take their photo or doing an initial assessment as a clinician.

 I was afraid of change, and the decision to leave my career as a social worker was difficult—I was good at it, and I had worked so hard.
-But I saw little hope for many of my clients despite their strength as
+But I saw little hope for many of my clients despite their strength as individuals.
+In the end, I think my disillusionment with the systemic problems in social services and in our society not only helped me find this new career but continues to direct the themes and content of my photographs.

 2. After working as a mental health advocate, what made you decide to study photography?
 What influenced your decision to move to New York?